 Hunt for Spring Wildflowers

-The winter weather was so warm in 2020 that the ground never fully froze.
-That will likely mean early spring blooms on local trails.
+Hunt for beautiful spring blooms on local trails.
 Take the family for a hike and challenge them to find beautiful blossoms with our guide Spring Wildflowers and Where to Find Them in Northern Virginia.

 Tackle Our Spring Bucket List of Fun Outings and Destinations

 We rounded up a list of 30 outings and destinations where you can celebrate spring in the DC area.
 Try them all or choose a few for a season of fun in and near Northern Virginia.

 Annual March Events in Northern Virginia Canceled for 2021

 These popiular annual March events are canceled in 2021.
 We look forward to their return next year.

 Woodland Needlework Show and Sale, Alexandria, Postponed to May 2 – 31

 The Needlework Exhibition at historic Woodlawn is an annual celebration of the needle arts, featuring hundreds of examples of contemporary needlework from around the country.
 This year, the 58th Annual Needlework Exhibition will be held May 2 – 31.
 We highly recommend you combine your visit with a tour of Frank Lloyd Wright’s Pope-Leighy house right next door.
 The exhibition is $15/$6 for adults/children K – 12.
 Open daily, except Tuesday, 10:00 – 4:00.